amahadevan99/amahadevan99.github.io/_posts/2024-07-19-lac-operon.md

 <figure>
 	<img src="https://amahadevan99.github.io/files/lac_operon_cartoon.png" alt="lac_operon_cartoon">
 	<figcaption>The most probable configuration of the _lac_operon is shown for each of the four possible extreme combinations of lactose and glucose levels, each of which can be high or low.
 When there is no repressor bound to the operator, transcription can occur, but its rate is enhanced by the cAMP-CAP complex binding upstream.
-Figure adapted from [openstax](https://openstax.org/books/biology/pages/16-2-prokaryotic-gene-regulation)</figcaption>
+Figure adapted from openstax (see References below).</figcaption>
 </figure>